 TERMINOLOGY

-At Rochester Homes, we focus on modular construction and custom home building, where each home is designed to meet local building codes and set on a permanent foundation, just like a traditional house.
-With a wide range of customizable floor plans and the ability to work with trusted custom home builders through scattered site building, we help families build a new home near me without the limitations of manufactured housing or the challenges of do-it-yourself home building.
+At Rochester Homes, we specialize in modular home construction, where each home is built to meet local building codes and set on a permanent foundation, just like a traditional house.
+Working with trusted Local General Contractors (LGCs), customers can select from a wide range of customizable floor plans and design options, creating modern, high-quality homes without the limitations of manufactured housing or the challenges of DIY construction.

 Core Housing Types & Construction Methods